The-Fourth-Wall/FW-Education-Website/curriculum.md

     - newtons method, mean value theorem, rolle's
     - integration, riemann sums
 - FW-102 (Linear Algebra I)
+  - description:
+    - A crucial mathematical basis for working with scalars, vectors and matrices, vert important and essential for all modern areas of computing.
   - programming:
     - optional examples in C as extras lectures (redo on APL later)
   - references: